-- When documents simply say “residency” rather than being specific as to which type of residency is under discussion.
+- When documents simply say “residency” rather than specifying which type of residency.

-To decide, context is normally the most important thing to consider.
-If you are reading the Georgian tax code and it uses the terms resident or non-resident it is exclusively referring to tax residents & non-residents.
+Context is the most important thing to consider.
+If you are reading the Georgian Tax Code and it uses the terms resident or non-resident, it is exclusively referring to tax residents & non-residents.

-If you are reading a document about rules for work permits, then residency would typically refer to legal residency.
+However, if you are reading a document about the requirements for work permits, then in that case residency would typically refer to legal residency.

-If you are still not sure on the context, contact a professional.
+If you are still not sure, please contact a professional.

 What Is Tax Residency